 “was incarnate … and became truly human.”
 The bishops insisted that God-from-God did not just show up disguised as one of us.
 God-from-God actually lived as one of us.
 Jesus was not an “avatar” (like Krishna, the Hindu God Vishnu disguised as human but not really human at all).
 He was as human as you and I. The bishops insisted that his divinity is inseparable from his humanity.

 “… of the Holy Spirit and the Virgin Mary …” Like most of the New Testament, the first version of the Nicene Creed (in 325) does not mention Mary at all.
 The bishops added this phrase to the finalized version in 381 to insist that Jesus’ full humanity had an intimately divine origin.
 Although, as Matthew and Luke recount, Mary’s pregnancy provoked scandalous rumors, the ultimate power at work here was the Holy Spirit (more about the Spirit later).
 Jesus’ scandalous birth, like his scandalous life and death, was the epitome of holiness.
 And his mother Mary’s role in this was likewise scandalous but holy.
 Through an unwed pregnancy, Mary became “the God-bearer.”
 These are the crucial theological points.
-Biological questions are a side issue, though the bishops clearly did not doubt Mary’s physical virginity.
+Biological questions are a side issue.
+The bishops clearly did not doubt Mary’s physical virginity.
+But their theological points do not depend on that.

 “For our sake he was crucified under Pontius Pilate; he suffered death and was buried.”
 The bishops viewed Jesus’ execution as God-from-God sharing our humanity even in its most conflicted state.
 God-from-God is not only rejected but killed by the powers that be.
 What would seem impossible—the death of the deathless God-from-God—happened.
 Instead of meeting our violent rejection of God with an even more violent rejection of us (as we would naturally expect), God-from-God is our ultimate victim.